RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 For a real arm, you need to provide the file name for the IO, i.e. `sawRobotIO1394-<your_arm>.xml`.

-Finally you can override the default periodicity of the arm class though it is not recommended.
+Finally you can override the default periodicity of the arm class.
 For example adding `"period": 0.001` will set the periodicity to 0.001 (in seconds).

 ```js
   "arms":